Big Brother (2020 film): Plot

 Sachi warns them and decides to lead a peaceful life with his family.
-The surprise awaiting him was that his brother Dr. Vishnu is soon to marry his colleague Vandhana and that the marriage was postponed so that Sachi can witness the marriage as Vishnu was adamant.
-The marriage takes place, and as Vandhana seeks Sachi's blessings, she realizes that he was the one who saved her from a gang and in the process of saving her, Sachi's back was scratched by a aruva.
-The next day, Vandhana forces Sachi to tell the truth about him.
-When the cops learnt that Sachi could see in the dark, he and many other prisoners were sent for commando operations.
+The surprise awaiting him was that Vishnu, who is now a Dr. is set to marry his colleague Vandana and that the marriage was postponed so that Sachi can witness the marriage as Vishnu was adamant.
+The marriage takes place, and as Vandana seeks Sachi's blessings, she realizes that he was the one who saved her from a gang and in the process of saving her, Sachi's back was scratched by a aruva.
+The next day, Vandana forces Sachi to tell the truth about him.
+When the cops learned that Sachi could see in the dark, he and many other prisoners were sent for commando operations.

 They were often sent unarmed to face armed opponents.
 Sachi's prison term was extended as every time he went for the operation, the report written was that he used to escape from prison.
 Many prisoners never returned.
 Their bodies were found in random places.
-A police officer named Vedanandham IPS approaches Sachi, and explains that the drug syndicate has returned stronger as ever, and it is controlled by a person named Edwin Moses, whose identity is unknown to anyone.
-Vedanandham tells Sachi that innocent people are used for the drug business without their knowledge.
+A police officer named Vedantham approaches Sachi, and explains that the drug syndicate has returned stronger as ever, and it is controlled by a person named Edwin Moses, whose identity is unknown to anyone.
+Vedantham tells Sachi that innocent people are used for the drug business without their knowledge.
 Sachi rejects it, saying that he wants to live peacefully with his family.

-Sachi and his family faces many troubles from Edwin Moses and his partner Shetty.
+Sachi and his family face many troubles from Edwin Moses and his partner Shetty.
 Later, Shetty explains to Sachi that Edwin is doing all this for a drug container worth crores which is in Shetty's control.
 Sachi finds his friends is in alliance with Edwin Moses, but reveals that they had nothing to do with it unless a gangster named Muthan died.
 Edwin had been pestering them for the container.
 It was revealed that Sachi had the container.
 He had stolen it from Muthan earlier.
 Edwin's men attack Sachi and his friends.
 Sachi and his friends defeat them.
 Vedantham arrives there and kills Edwin's men, Khan and Pareekkar, while Ghani survives.

-Enraged, Sachi beats Vedhantham after which he calls Edwin Moses from Pareekkar's phone, where it is revealed that Edwin Moses was none other than Vedantham.
-Enraged, Sachi destroys the container in front of Vedhantham and kills him.
+Enraged, Sachi hits Vedhantham after which he calls Edwin Moses from Pareekkar's phone, where it is revealed that Edwin Moses was none other than Vedantham.
+Enraged, Sachi destroys the container in front of Vedhantham and kills him for avenging Khan & Pareekar's death.
 After this, Sachi repairs the old car as he reunites with his family.